syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 In the event of a label conflict, the Promise `spec.destinationSelectors` take precedence over any dynamic scheduling.

-The order of precendence is as follows:
+The order of precedence is as follows:
 1. Promise `spec.destinationSelectors`
 2. Promise workflow `destination_selectors.yaml`
 3. Resource workflow `destination_selectors.yaml`